 Electric motor powered, they rely on lithium-ion batteries.
 Batteries take anywhere from four to six hours to recharge depending on their size.

 NEVs prove energy-efficient, compact, and small.
-That makes them great for densely populated areas where traffic and parking represent major obstacles to even short excursions for groceries or the bare necessities.
+That makes them great for densely populated areas where traffic and parking represent significant obstacles to even short excursions for groceries or the bare necessities.

 The Next Generation of NEVs